coddelin/docs-v8-JsEngine/features/regexp-match-indices.md

 ---
-title: 'RegExp match indices'
+title: "RegExp match indices"
-author: 'Maya Armyanova ([@Zmayski](https://twitter.com/Zmayski)), regularly expressing new features'
+author: "Maya Armyanova ([@Zmayski](https://twitter.com/Zmayski)), regularly expressing new features"
 avatars:
-  - 'maya-armyanova'
+  - "maya-armyanova"
 date: 2019-12-17
 tags:
   - ECMAScript
   - Node.js 16
-description: 'RegExp match indices provide `start` and `end` indices of each matched capture group.'
+description: "RegExp match indices provide `start` and `end` indices of each matched capture group."
-tweet: '1206970814400270338'
+tweet: "1206970814400270338"
 ---
 JavaScript is now equipped with a new regular expression enhancement, called “match indices”.
 Imagine you want to find invalid variable names in JavaScript code that coincide with reserved words, and output a caret and an “underline” under the variable name, like: